RC-14/pokefirered/README.md

 # Pokémon FireRed and LeafGreen

+This is a fork of the Pokémon Emerald decompilation found by pret.

+I don't know what, if anything, I'll do with it. (maybe port my patches for emerald?)

+## Original README

 This is a decompilation of English Pokémon FireRed and LeafGreen.

 It builds the following ROM images: